 Now you know more about Ayurveda, some different oils might come up in your thinking - and hopefully the information here will help you ‘think outside the box’ when selecting your essential oils.

-Why not give our Ayurvedic Aromatherapy a go and see how it helps?
+Why not try our oils and give our Ayurvedic Aromatherapy a go?
 Here’s to happy, healthy blending!